- Home Page

 Most non-English chips will have an identifying letter as part of the software revision information on the chip label.
 For example, a German language chip might be labelled "G4.01", or "LG2", whereas an English (American) chip would be labeled "A4.01", or "LA2", etc. Click here for information on determining software revision information in your game, or e-mail us if you have any questions.

-NOTE: You can always look up a full listing of available chips, by game name, in our listing above.
+NOTE: You can always look up a full listing of available chips, by game name.
+Click here to browse, or use the Search feature at the top of any page to search by game name.
 Each game's listing will show all available chips we carry for that game, along with revision information, where available.
 Online ordering is also available there.

 Here is an alphabetical list of game types by manufacturer, and the chips that usually need to be changed: